🚀 Deployment Guide

 - Your Dockerfile extends

-ghcr.io/drewbietron/randal:latest(includes Bun, Meilisearch, OpenCode, Randal) - You copy your
+ghcr.io/hassion-studio/randal:latest(includes Bun, OpenCode, and Randal) - You copy your

 randal.config.yamlinto the image - You ship whatever files your agent needs (codebase, knowledge, data)

-randal serve - For custom pre-start logic, add a
+randal serve; configure Postgres withDATABASE_URL - For custom pre-start logic, add a

 pre-start.shhook